jaNGOB/pySimX/README.md

 - [Multi-asset Exmple](https://github.com/jaNGOB/pySimX/blob/main/pySimX/examples/Multi-Asset%20TOB%20Example.ipynb): Example of a simple pairs-trading strategy, simulating multi-leg executions on one exchange.
 - [Cross-ex arbitrage](https://github.com/jaNGOB/pySimX/blob/main/pySimX/examples/Cross%20Exchange%20Example.ipynb): Replicate a book on a second exchange and hedge with a market order after the resting orders are hit on the origin.

+## To-do
+- Adding OB Exchange Simulator for backtests
+- Develop base-set of Agents for a Agent based simulation
+- Adding OHLC Backtester

 ## Contributing
 We appreciate all contributions.